stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

             insecureSkipVerify: true
 ```

-Above slack config is pulled from a secret present in the same namespace, which should look like this:
+**Note:**
+AlertmanagerConfig will add a match with your namespace name by default, which will look like this:

 ```
-kind: Secret
-apiVersion: v1
-metadata:
-  name: slack-webhook-config
+...
+      match:
         namespace: <your-namespace>
-data:
-  webhook-url: <slack-webhook-url-in-base64>
-type: Opaque
+...
 ```

 With this configuration, every new alert should land in the configured slack channel.